appscode-cloud/docs/docs/platform/selfhost-setup/install/onprem-demo.md

 ## Get Support

-If you encounter any challenges during the deployment or have questions, reach out to AppsCode support for assistance.
+If you encounter any challenges during the deployment or have questions, reach out to KubeDB Platform support for assistance.

 Congratulations!
 You have successfully deployed the KubeDB Platform in Onprem Demo mode.
 Explore the features and capabilities of the platform in your customized environment.